ElDesafio/eldesafio-app/.github/pull_request_template.md

-# What Changed
+## Release Notes

-This won't appear in the changelog
+This will appear in the release notes 😃

 ## Change Type